KrishDave1/ImageEditor-Website/README.md

 - Initially we were not able to integrate Mongo DB with our backend.
 We then cleaned and re installed the Maven project directory which solved the issue.
 - The Dominant Colour effect was initially not present in the Makefile.
 We added the necessary statements in the Makefile to solve the issue.
 We made a new folder in the CPP libraries for the Dominant Colour effect.
 In that folder we made the DominantColourInterface.cpp file which has the required JNI code.
 - Initially, we used Executors.callable() method to implement multithreading.
 However, it did not work.
 Thus, we switched to using Callable and Future to implement multithreading.
+- The Flip effect and Hue Saturation have 2 values which are being POSTed by the frontend.
+However, in the baseEffects package, all the interfaces expected either a single value or no value.
+Thus, we felt the need to make 2 new interfaces : one for handling 2 discrete values (for Flip effect) and the other for handling 2 parameterizable values (for Hue Saturation effect).

 ## Acknowledgements
 We would like to express our sincere gratitude to our professor and teaching assistants for their invaluable guidance and support throughout the completion of this project.